lexrus/VPNOn/README.md

 `server` and `title` are required, other fields are optional.
 The following URLs are valid:

 * `vpnon://jony:ive@apple.com/?title=Apple&group=Design&secret=iPhone`
 * `vpnon://apple.com/?title=Apple`
 * `vpnon://admin@192.168.0.123/?title=Google&group=devops`
 * `vpnon://admin@202.96.209.6/?title=Yahoo&alwayson=no`
 * `vpnon://jony:ive@202.96.209.5/?title=Twitter&ikev2=yes`

 ### Establish connection with URL

 * `vpnon://VPNTitle/?connect`
 * `vpnon://VPNTitle/?connect&callback=https://twitter.com`

-## Donation

-Although this App is 100% open-sourced, it may takes about 20~60 minutes to configure the environment.
-I'd appreciate it if you could [buy VPN On from App Store](https://itunes.apple.com/app/vpn-on/id951344279).

 ## Credits